Portfolio-Adv-Software/.github/README.md

 # Koen Evers

 ## Introduction
 This is the reading guide to my portfolio.
-This is still a WIP.
 The aim of this document is to direct you to what I've done and explain why/what I made.
 If there are any questions feel free to let me know through teams, canvas or let me know when I'm in Eindhoven.

 ### Group project - Stockbrood